HamishHamiltonSmith/Talkative-Messaging-app/README.md

 ### Front-end ###

 As mentioned earlier, javax.swing was used to create the GUI for the app.
-Here is a breakdown of what it looks like.
-Here is a summary or where you can find their code:
+Here is a summary or where you can find client page code:

 - Home screen (gui_main.java): displays chats and other options